septentrio-gnss/mosaicHAT/README.md

 <img src="microusb.PNG" width="60%">

-As USB uses a diffrential pair, diffrential pair impedence (Z diffrential) should be taken into consideration.
+As USB uses a diffrential pair, diffrential pair impedence (Zdiffrential) should be tuned to avoid reflections.
+Zdifferential needs to be 90 Ohms.
+Zdiffrential coud be calculated using Saturn's PCB toolkit.